September 26, 2023

 Barney Whaley – Regional Director Maintenance

-Please stay engaged, remain informed, and continue to provide the Negotiating Committee with support, which increases the Committee’s ability to bargain a CBA you deserve.
+Remember – stay engaged, remain informed, and continue to support the Negotiating Committee as that support increases the ability to bargain a CBA your hard work deserves.

 AMFA-Spirit Negotiating Committee